 In regard to the nursing care you provide, the need to continually seek new information is a given no matter where you work.
 Nursing safety and quality are essential and both are directly linked to knowledge.
 This is a time when:

 - Healthcare budgets are under increased stress

 - The community purse is shrinking

-Dr Michelle Woods completed her Doctorate of Nursing and Master of Science Nursing (Nurse Practitioner) at the University of Colorado ...
+Michelle Woods completed her Doctorate of Nursing and Master of Science Nursing (Nurse Practitioner) at the University of Colorado with ...
 Read More

-Lea Young is the Nurse Practitioner Wound Management for the Tasmanian Health Service, Southern Region. ...
+Lea has worked as a Nurse Practitioner: Wound Management for the Tasmanian Health Service, Southern Region since 2013.
+Prior to ...
 Read More